U.S. labor market nearing full strength, but Fed seen wanting more

 Traders are betting as much.
 Even after the strong June jobs report they see a less-than-even chance of even one rate hike before next June, based on futures tied to the Fed's policy rate.

 Forecasts from Fed officials also suggest history will repeat.
-Unemployment ticked up to 4.9 percent in June, Friday's report showed.
+Unemployment ticked up to 4.8 percent in June, Friday's report showed.
 Fed forecasts from last month show policymakers expect unemployment to be below that level, which they see as sustainable in the long run, until 2018.

-With reporting by Jonathan Spicer, Lindsay Dunsmuir, Richard Leong and Lucia Mutikani; Editing by Chizu Nomiyama
+(With reporting by Jonathan Spicer, Richard Leong and Lucia Mutikani; Editing by Chizu Nomiyama)